 4. Albany Pitcher Plant (Cephalotus Follicularis)

-First discovered in southern Australia by French expeditioner Bruni d’Entrecasteaux, the Albany Pitcher plant Cephalotus follicularis is a monotypic genus.
+First discovered in southern Australia by French explorer Bruni d’Entrecasteaux, the Albany Pitcher plant Cephalotus follicularis is a monotypic genus.
 In addition to that, it is the only species in the plant family Cephalotaceae.

 - This low-growing plant is characterized by having hairy pitfall traps with two kinds of leaves: the carnivorous pitcher leaves and the non-carnivorous ones.
-This plant typically grow its non-carnivorous leaves to provide energy to the plant (from photosynthesis) before growing its pitchers,.

 5. Cobra Lily (Darlingtonia Californica)

-- Also called as the California pitcher plant, this plant lures insects into its pitcher-like modified leaf with nectar on its downward-facing opening.
+- Also called the California pitcher plant, this plant lures insects into its pitcher-like modified leaf with nectar on its downward-facing opening.

 - Its common name is derived from its pitcher which is cobra-like in appearance.